Pulsar PGD95BiSCO - 7600/9500W Dual Fuel Inverter Generator With Remote Start

 The Pulsar PGD95BiSCO versus other generators

-The following charts are provided to give you an idea of how some of the key specs of the Pulsar PGD95BiSCO compare to generators of similar power (between 7500 and 8500 W).
+The following charts are provided to give you an idea of how some of the key specs of the Pulsar PGD95BiSCO compare to dual fuel generators of similar power (between 7500 and 8500 W).

-- At a dry weight of 244 pounds, the Pulsar PGD95BiSCO is one of the heavier devices which can produce between 7500 and 8500 running watts.
-Regarding dry weight, one of the champions in the same power range is the Dewalt DXGNR8000, with a dry weight of only 183 lbs.
+- At a dry weight of 244 pounds, the Pulsar PGD95BiSCO is one of the heaviest dual fuel devices which can produce between 7500 and 8500 running watts.
+If you are mindful of weight, the Pulsar PGL9000BCO is among the top contenders in this power range, with a dry weight of 149 pounds.

 Price comparison

-As you can see from this interactive chart, when compared to other 7500-8500W generators, the Pulsar PGD95BiSCO is on the expensive side of the price range.
+As you can see from these interactive charts, when compared to other 7500-8500W dual fuel inverter generators, the Pulsar PGD95BiSCO is on the expensive side of the price range.

 While certainly not the cheapest of its kind, purchasing it would most likely also mean enjoying the reliability of a high-end product.